LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-concepts.md

 ### Minors selection

 If not unlocking the Animal and the Plant on your presence track, prioritise Plant+Animal > Animal > other, to have extra cards that reliably activate [[Ranging hunt]].
 After one Plant+Animal and one Animal have been found, elements cease being as much of a priority.
+If unlocking Animal and Plant, only 1 Animal is needed.

 Blight handling is excellent on Fangs, and it might be worth prioritising it over better Elements.